espressif/esp-idf/docs/en/api-guides/wifi.rst

  - s1.5: The main task calls OS API to create the application task.

 Step 1.1 ~ 1.5 is a recommended sequence that initializes a Wi-Fi-/LwIP-based application.
-However, it is **NOT** a must-follow sequence, which means that you can create the application task in step 1.1 and put all other initializations in the application task.
+However, it is **NOT** a must-follow sequence, which means that you can create the application task in step 1.1 and put all other initialization in the application task.
 Moreover, you may not want to create the application task in the initialization phase if the application task depends on the sockets.
 Rather, you can defer the task creation until the IP is obtained.

 2. Wi-Fi Configuration Phase
 +++++++++++++++++++++++++++++++